joannnelee/Scraping-Data-from-a-Real-Website/README.md

 ### Steps
 1. Pull in information from the website.
 2. Specify which data we are looking for using 'find' and 'find_all'.
-3. Extract column titles and put into pandas dataframe.
+3. Extract column titles and put into pandas data frame.
 4. Pull in row data from the table and put into pandas dataframe.
 5. Export dataframe as csv.